 Genius Brands International, Inc. ("we," "us," "our," or the "Company") is a global content and brand management company that creates and licenses multimedia content.
 Led by experienced industry personnel, we distribute our content in all formats as well as a broad range of consumer products based on our characters.
 In the children's media sector, our portfolio features "content with a purpose" for toddlers to tweens, which provides enrichment as well as entertainment.
 New intellectual property titles include Stan Lee's Superhero Kindergarten produced with Stan Lee's Pow!
 Entertainment, and Oak Productions.
 Arnold Schwarzenegger lends his voice as the lead and is also an Executive Producer on the series.
-The show is being broadcast in the United States on our wholly-owned distribution outlet, Kartoon Channel!.
+Another new offering is KC Pop Quiz, a live action game show featuring kids as contestants.
+The show is hosted by Casey Simpson, a prominent influencer and former Nickelodeon star.
+Both KC Pop Quiz and Superhero Kindergarten are being broadcast in the United States on our wholly-owned distribution outlet, Kartoon Channel!.
 Other newer series include, the preschool property Rainbow Rangers, which debuted in November 2018 on Nickelodeon and which was renewed for a second season and preschool property Llama Llama, which debuted on Netflix in January 2018 and was renewed by Netflix for a second season.
 Our library titles include the award-winning Baby Genius, adventure comedy Thomas Edison's Secret Lab® and Warren Buffett's Secret Millionaires Club, created with and starring iconic investor Warren Buffett, which is distributed across our Genius Brands Network on Comcast's Xfinity on Demand, AppleTV, Roku, Amazon Fire, YouTube, Amazon Prime, Cox, Dish, Sling and Zumo, as well as Connected TV.
-In July 2020, we entered into a binding term sheet with POW, Inc. ("POW!") in which we agreed to form an entity with POW! to exploit certain rights in intellectual property created by Stan Lee, as well as the name and likeness of Stan Lee.
+In July 2020, we entered into a binding term sheet with POW, Inc. in which we agreed to form an entity with POW! to exploit certain rights in intellectual property created by Stan Lee, as well as the name and likeness of Stan Lee.
 The entity is called "Stan Lee Universe, LLC".
 POW! and the Company executed an Operating Agreement for the joint venture, effective as of June 1, 2021.
 This agreement enables us to assume the worldwide rights, in perpetuity, to the name, physical likeness, physical signature, live-action and animated motion picture, television, online, digital, publishing, comic book, merchandising and licensing rights to Stan Lee and over 100 original Stan Lee creations, from which Genius Brands plans to develop and license multiple properties each year.
 We are also in production on a new animated series starring Shaquille O'Neal called Shaq's Garage.